History of the Presidency and the University

 DeFleur received her doctoral degree in sociology from the University of Illinois and her bachelor's degree from Blackburn College.
 She held administrative positions at the University of Missouri and Washington State University, and in the 1970s played an key role in helping integrate women into the United States Air Force Academy.

 When Clifford Clark was named president of Binghamton University, his chief objective was to continue the progress that had been made toward establishing a comprehensive graduate program.
 A statewide fiscal crisis stemming from the near bankruptcy of New York City in 1975 significantly reduced opportunities for campus expansion and limited the development of new educational and research initiatives.
 Rather than implementing broad growth in all areas, Clark's administration focused on developing graduate education in selective programs.

 The University's Mission Statement of 1977 expressed this goal succinctly: Binghamton would "develop a limited number of high quality doctoral and organized research programs," while offering a "liberal arts program of the highest quality to a carefully selected student body."
 As fiscal stability returned in the 1980s, Clark recommitted the University to expanding its research and graduate programs, especially in the sciences, and strengthened the University's professional schools.
-During his tenure, Binghamton University added the Thomas J. Watson School of Engineering and Applied Science, saw the restructuring of several programs into the School of Education and Human Development and witnessed a major expansion of the Decker School of Nursing.
+During his tenure, Binghamton University added the Thomas J. Watson College of Engineering and Applied Science, saw the restructuring of several programs into the School of Education and Human Development and witnessed a major expansion of the Decker School of Nursing.

 Clark worked to enhance relations with the community by establishing the Harpur Forum (now Binghamton University Forum) which brought community leaders together with campus faculty and staff to discuss current issues.
 He was a strong supporter of campus diversity, working for the statewide development of the Educational Opportunity Program (EOP), and provided support for the Office of Services for Students with Disabilities.